At last, after many, many delays, for very differing reasons, The Grand Egyptian Museum will be opening soon… by February 2024 at the latest.

 This has been confirmed by the Minister of Tourism and Antiquities in Egypt.
-In an interview, he said that he “anticipates” the opening to be between October 2023 and February 2024.
+In an interview, he said that he “anticipates” the ‘soft’ opening to be complete shortly.
+Indeed, some lucky visitors (Simon Calder) have already enjoyed an insight.
+Read Simon’s super informative article HERE, where he suggests an important date in October that the museum will want to be open by.

 Set outside of Cairo, the much anticipated new museum will house over 100,000 ancient artifacts, plus King Tut’s entire treasure collection.